learn-co-students/ds-test-2/README.md

 The function should:
 * take in X_train, X_test, y_train, y_test as parameters.
 We are assuming that the data has already been transformed into a polynomial ^ 10
 * return the root mean square error of the predictions for the test data
-> Hint :Make sure to include all necessary preprocessing steps required when fitting a regularized model!
+> Hint: Make sure to include all necessary preprocessing steps required when fitting a regularized model!

 <!---
 poly = PolynomialFeatures(degree=10, interaction_only=False, include_bias=False)